Short, Brenda

 Bowers, Dian

 Bowers is a founding member of the Wordsmiths writing group.
-She has had her story called The Skating Rink published in the “Chicken Soup for the Soul: The Wonders of Winter”, two stories in the “Wordsmiths Anthology” and she has published a children’s book, “Life in the Big Forest”.
+She has had her story called The Skating Rink published in the “Chicken Soup for the Soul: The Wonders of Winter”, two stories in the “Wordsmiths Anthology”.
+She has published a children’s book, “Life in the Big Forest”, and more recently, a memoir of her childhood.
 She loves writing and listening to all the creative stories from others in the group.

 Read some of Dian’s work in the Archives